anavinahar/architecture-center/docs/microservices/logging-monitoring.md

 Dashboard
 - Do you get a holistic view of the system?
 - If you are writing telemetry data and logs to more than one location, can the dashboard show all of them and correlate?

+Structured logging.
+It's good for logs to be structured (JSON) rather than raw text - however you may not control all of the logging, other components in the system (Nginx, IIS, whatever) may be creating unstructured logs.
+One challengs is how to aggregate them.

 Separate monitoring components from services as much as possible